Gardermoen Line: Vy

-Vy (formerly NSB) uses Gardermeon Line for express and some regional trains north of Oslo.
-This includes five daily departures to Trondheim (including one NSB Night Train).
+Vy (formerly NSB) uses Gardermeon Line for regional trains north of Oslo.
 The line is operated by two regional services, the R10 service between Drammen and Lillehammer, the R11 service between Skien/Larvik and Eidsvoll, as well as the local service, L12 between Kongsberg and Eidsvoll.
 These services is carried out with Type 74 for R10 and R11, and Type 75 for line L12.
 Both trains are capable of 200 km/h operation.
 The southernmost part of the line is used by commuter trains heading to the Kongsvinger Line.
 These trains divert from the Gardermoen Line at Lillestrøm.
 Also the commuter trains operating to Dal along the Hoved Line use the Gardermoen Line until Lillestrøm.

 Other services

 Because there is a parallel line, the Hoved Line running all the way from Oslo S to Eidsvoll, some trains can choose to use this line instead.
 This is primarily done by some commuter trains, as well as all freight trains.
 The only exception to this are trains hauling jet fuel to the airport, which have to use the Gardermoen Line from Kløfta.
 This service is provided by CargoNet.

-The Swedish state railways, SJ also operate on the southern part of Gardermoen on their intercity services X 2000.
-This was for some years provided by Linx, a joint venture between SJ and NSB, using X2 stock, but the company was later dissolved.
+The Swedish state railways, SJ also operate on the southern part of Gardermoen on their intercity services with SJ 3000 and loco-hauled Rc6 trains.
+This was for some years provided by Linx, a joint venture between SJ and NSB, using modified X2 stock, but the company was later dissolved.

+SJ also uses the full line for 5 daily express services to Trondheim Station, these are in form of Type 73 tilting electric multiple units and loco-hauled El 18 trains.
+Due to a bridge collapsing, there are fewer direct trains to Trondheim, being in form of Type 76 bi-modal multiple units that take a detour via Røros Station.